Barbara Randolph: Biography

 She continued to work as an actress, taking the part of Dorothy in the 1967 movie Guess Who's Coming to Dinner.
-That same year, she signed with Motown Records, but only released two singles for the company on its subsidiary Soul label – "I Got a Feeling"/"You Got Me Hurtin' All Over" (Soul 35038), followed a year later by a version of "Can I Get a Witness" (Soul 35050), using the same B-side.
+That same year, Randolph signed with Motown Records with the intention of having her act as first a standby and then a replacement for Florence Ballard in The Supremes.
+Ballard was instead replaced by Cindy Birdsong, and Randolph released two singles for the company on its subsidiary Soul label – "I Got a Feeling"/"You Got Me Hurtin' All Over" (Soul 35038), followed a year later by a version of "Can I Get a Witness" (Soul 35050), using the same B-side.

-Neither record was commercially successful, but Randolph was sufficiently highly regarded to tour with Marvin Gaye as a replacement for Tammi Terrell after Tammi became ill.
+Neither record was commercially successful, but Randolph was sufficiently highly regarded to tour with Marvin Gaye as a replacement for Tammi Terrell after Terrell became ill.

 Randolph also toured with The Four Tops, Gladys Knight & the Pips, and Hugh Masekela as part of the "Motown Sound" show in 1968.
-She was reportedly also considered as a replacement for Florence Ballard in 1967 with The Supremes.
 In 1969 and 1970, Randolph issued two singles on the LHI label: "Woman to That Man" and "Miracle on 19th Street", but neither got beyond the status of promotional recordings.
 Randolph focused on entertaining US forces in Vietnam during 1970, returning to paid performances the next year.

 Randolph married Eddie Singleton, who had been married to Berry Gordy's ex-wife, Raynoma Liles Gordy.
 They opened a production company together, and she retired from singing, except to re-record a version of "I Got A Feeling" for the Nightmare label in the UK in 1989.

 By that time, the track – and other recordings by Randolph during her brief recording career – had achieved considerable popularity in Britain on the Northern soul dance scene, and since the 1980s has been reissued on several compilation albums.
 A collection of her recordings, most of which dated from 1969, but had never been issued, was released by Spectrum Records in 2003.